- The advice driven by SAP consulting firms is nearly entirely based on financial profit incentives.

 “That is why moving to the cloud completely undermines their business model.
 They haveno financial incentive to support SaaS, and therefore, in their “opinion” one should move towards SaaS slowly.
 Now more than perhaps ever listening to the big consulting firms is a huge impediment to progress.”

-These decisions related to the software by the big consulting firms are entirely predictable and are made at the highest level of the company.
+These decisions related to the software by the big consulting firms are entirely predictable and are made at the company’s highest level.

-I am often amazed a the riskiness of so many implementations that I see at clients.
-This risk is driven by several factors; it is certainly not entirely on the major consulting companies as any number of executive decision makers get pumped up by conferences or vendors into implementing the new sexy.
+I am often amazed at the riskiness of so many implementations that I see at clients.
+Several factors drive this risk; it is certainly not entirely on the major consulting companies.
+Any number of executive decision makers get pumped up by conferences or vendors into implementing the new sexy.

 I have often seen SAP implementation partners push their customers into risky implementations that are entirely obvious to me have a low probability of success.